EGTortuero/viga/README.md

 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/
 	- HHSUITE (Söding 2005): it is used to predict the function of the predicted proteins according to Hidden Markov Model-Hidden Markov Model (HMM-HMM) comparisons.
 First, the sequences are aligned against reference databases using HHblits (Remmert et al. 2011) and, then, the resulting multiple sequence alignment is converted into a HMM and compared with known HMM databases using HHsearch/HHpred (Hildebrand et al. 2009).
 This suite is publicly available at https://github.com/soedinglab/hh-suite under the GPLv3 licence.
 Databases are available at http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/
 	- ARAGORN (Laslett and Canback 2004): it is used to predict tRNA sequences in the contig.
 This program is publicly available at http://mbio-serv2.mbioekol.lu.se/ARAGORN/ under the GPLv2 licence.
+	- RNAmmer 1.2 (Lagesen et al. 2007): it is used to predict rRNA sequences in the contig.
+If these kind of sequences is detected, the program prints a warning statement because a viral sequence do not harbour ribosomal genes.
+This program is freely available for academic purposes upon request in http://www.cbs.dtu.dk/services/RNAmmer/.
 	- Tandem Repeats Finder (TRF; Benson 1999): it is used to predict the tandem repeats in your contig.
 This program is freely available at https://tandem.bu.edu/trf/trf.html under a custom licence.
 	- Inverted Repeats Finder (IRF; Warburton et al. 2004): it is used to predict the inverted repeats in your contig.
 This program is freely available at https://tandem.bu.edu/irf/irf.download.html under a custom licence.